 |Cortisol: dominant glucocorticoid in humans, synthesized from progesterone in the zona fasciculata of the adrenal cortex, involved in stress adaptation, elevates blood pressure and Na+ uptake, numerous effects on the immune system|

 All the steroid hormones exert their action by passing through the plasma membrane and binding to intracellular receptors.
-The mechanism of action of the thyroid hormones is similar; they interact with intracellular receptors.
+The mechanism of action of the thyroid hormones is similar; they interact with intracellular receptors (also referred to as nuclear receptors, NR).
 Both the steroid and thyroid hormone-receptor complexes exert their action by binding to specific nucleotide sequences in the DNA of responsive genes.
 These DNA sequences are identified as hormone response elements, HREs.
 The interaction of steroid-receptor complexes with DNA leads to altered rates of transcription of the associated genes.back to the top

 The particular steroid hormone class synthesized by a given cell type depends upon its complement of peptide hormone receptors, its response to peptide hormone stimulation and its genetically expressed complement of enzymes.
 The following indicates which peptide hormone is responsible for stimulating the synthesis of which steroid hormone:

 Angiotensin II/III: aldosterone